cra-cerp/CERPVariableManagement/README.md

 * downloaded data dictionary from SPSS

 Refer to the `scripts` folder for documentation of how to make a codebook workbook.

+## To generate codebook syntax, you will need the following:
+* completed codebook workbook

+Refer to the `scripts` folder for documentation of how to make the codebook syntax.